cwmaguire/teensykey/README.md

 example: ./teensykey 84 | tail -n 1 | xclip -i -selection clipboard
 This will grab password 84, chop off all the debug info (if any) and put the password on the clipboard.

+I'm using Vim and storing my passwords in a file.
+All of the passwords are double-quoted with backslash and double-quotes within the strings escaped.
+Each password has a comma after the last enclosing double-quote.
+I can import this into the Teensy sketch by going to the line "const char passwords[][64] = {" and running:

+:r <mypasswordfile>

+(No < or >)

+DO NOT COMMIT YOUR PASSWORDS TO A PUBLIC REPO!